Ferengi-Capitalists/CS3398-Ferengi-S2020/README.md

 - Javascript

 ## Features
-- Register: User log in options (ryan)
+- Register: User log in options
-- Budget Basics: Saves and calculates recurring incomes and expenses (scott)
+- Budget Basics: Saves and calculates recurring incomes and expenses
-- Saver: Plan for future costs (scott)
+- Saver: Plan for future costs
-- Reminder: remind user about upcoming dates and se if they need to budget accordingly (shay)
+- Reminder: remind user about upcoming dates and se if they need to budget accordingly